mother426/fitness-tracker-mongodb/README.md

 ![Exercise data form](/assets/ftexerciseform.png)

-Data for exercises are collected on the front-end through a form, upon submission these form inputs are sent to the backend and stored in the Mongo database.
+Data for exercises is collected on the front-end through a form, upon submission these form data is sent to the backend and stored in the Mongo database.
 Persisted data is used to populate graphs on the dashboard page, and the home-page.

 ![Database entires on mongo cloud](/assets/ftmongocollection.png)